Parent Information Requirement

 Why We Ask for Parent Information

 Simply put, need-based grants and discretionary loan programs are limited.
-We do not have enough of these dollars to distribute evenly to all students in all programs.
-As a result, parent data is used to determine the amount of institutional grants and loans awarded by the Office of Student Financial Aid to most University students.
-We do not expect that parents of independent students will be contributing to their child's education.
+We do not have enough of these dollars to distribute evenly to all GEM and medical students.
+As a result, parent data is used to determine the amount of institutional grants and loans awarded to GEM and medical students by the Office of Student Financial Aid.
+We do not expect that parents of graduate and professional students will be contributing to their child's education.
 The purpose of collecting this information is to compare students who might otherwise look very similar on a financial aid application across economic backgrounds.